irobertson/annotation-constraints/README.md

 }
 ```

 These constraints are violated at compile-time when annotation-constraints is on the compiler's classpath.
-TODO: Maven pom snippet
+(See instructions for Maven below.)
 If you violate any of the constraints, you'll receive an error from the compiler.

 ```java